-I. Status of the Palestine Commission with Regard to the Security Council

-- 1. The Palestine Commission is a subsidiary body of the General Assembly created by it in accordance with Article 22 of the Charter.
-Normally, such a body would be dependent upon the General Assembly only.
-However, for reasons of convenience and practicability, the General Assembly itself placed it under the guidance of the Security Council.
-The main reasons for this arrangement seem to have been the following: - (a) The Security Council is functioning continuously and therefore, should the case arise, would be in a position to guide the Commission at any time. - (b) The Security Council is the organ of the United Nations provided by the Charter for taking action with regard to the maintenance of international peace and security. - 2.
-The following conclusions may be drawn from an analysis of the relations between the Security Council and the Commission, as indicated in the General Assembly's Plan (paragraphs (a), (b), (c) of operative part of preamble and Part I.B 2, 4, 14 and 15 of Resolution). - 3.
-There can be no doubt whatsoever that the Assembly's intention was that the Commission should have primary responsibility and full powers in whatever concerns the implementation of the Plan of Partition.
-These powers however, great as they are, are not completely unrestricted. - 4.
-In performing its manifold duties, the Commission: - (a) should act in conformity with the recommendations of the General Assembly; it should be guided in its activities by the recommendations of the General Assembly.
+I. Status of the Palestine Commission with Regard to the Security Council 1.
+The Palestine Commission is a subsidiary body of the General Assembly created by it in accordance with Article 22 of the Charter.
+Normally, such a body would be dependent upon the General Assembly only, However, for reasons of convenience and practicability, the General Assembly itself placed it under the guidance of the Security Council.
+The main reasons for this arrangement seem to have been the following:

+(a) The Security Council is functioning continuously and therefore, should the case arise, would be in a position to guide the Commission at any time.

+(b) The Security Council is the organ of the United Nations provided by the Charter for taking action with regard to the maintenance of international peace and security.

+2. The following conclusions may be drawn from an analysis of the relations between the Security Council and the Commission, as indicated in the General Assembly's Plan (paragraphs (a), (b), (c) of operative part of preamble and Part I.B-2, 1/4, 11/4 and 15 of Resolution).

+3. There can be no doubt whatsoever that the Assembly's intention was that the Commission should have primary responsibility and full powers in whatever concerns the Implementation of the Plan of Partition.
+These powers however, great as they are, are not completely unrestricted.

+This document was originally issued on 3 February 1948 as A/AC.21/W.25.

+/4.
+In performing

+h.

+In performing its manifold duties, the Commission:

+(a) should act in conformity with the recommendations of the General Assembly; it should be guided in its activities by the recommendations of the General Assembly.

-Taking now into consideration that the Plan could not provide for every eventuality, and that in many cases it lays only general lines and guiding principles, it becomes apparent that the Commission has a great latitude of action, as far as it keeps within the framework of the Plan.
+Taking now into consideration that the Plan could not provide for every eventuality, and that in many cases it lays only general lines and griding principles it becomes apparent that the Commission has a great latitude of action, as far as it keeps within the framework of the Plan.
 It is therefore understood that the Commission has all powers inherent in the functions within the competence expressly assigned to it.